 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 We believe that democracy thrives when people and communities are informed and engaged.

-We carry out our Community and National Initiatives through investments in 26 communities where brothers John S. and James L. Knight owned newspapers.
-Program directors oversee our investments in eight resident communities: Akron, Ohio; Charlotte, N.C.; Detroit; Macon, Ga.; Miami; Philadelphia; San Jose/Silicon Valley, Calif.; and St Paul, Minn.
-We support donor-advised programs in the remaining 18 communities.
+We work in 26 communities where brothers John S. and James L. Knight owned newspapers.
+Resident program directors oversee our grant-making in eight: Akron, Ohio; Charlotte, N.C.; Detroit; Macon, Ga.; Miami; Philadelphia; San Jose, Calif.; and St. Paul, Minn.
+We partner with community foundations in the remaining 18.

-We seek to weave the arts into the fabric of the above-mentioned eight Knight communities to engage and inspire the people living in them.
-We believe that the arts are a catalyst for public dialogue and that shared cultural experiences contribute to a sense of place and communal identity.
+Our goal is to weave the arts into the fabric of Knight resident communities to engage and inspire the people living in them.
+The foundation believes that the arts are a catalyst for public dialogue and that shared cultural experiences contribute to a sense of place and communal identity.

-As a way to solicit fresh and innovative ideas, Knight Foundation launched community-wide contests in Detroit, Miami and Philadelphia to discover and fund the best ideas for the arts.
-Winners range from individual artists to large institutions.
+As a way to solicit fresh and innovative ideas, we launched the Knight Arts Challenge, an open call for ideas that is now in Detroit, Miami and St. Paul, Minn. (and starting in late summer in Akron, Ohio).
+The challenge seeks to find and fund the best ideas for the arts.
+Winners range from individual artists to anchor cultural institutions.

 Places in which a program director is your first point of contact.